Crystalline silicon: Classification

 The allotropic forms of silicon range from a single crystalline structure to a completely unordered amorphous structure with several intermediate varieties.
 In addition, each of these different forms can possess several names and even more abbreviations, and often cause confusion to non-experts, especially as some materials and their application as a PV technology are of minor significance, while other materials are of outstanding importance.

 PV industry

-The photovoltaic industry, however, groups them into two distinct categories:
+In photovoltaic industry, materials are commonly grouped into the following two categories: